manduulya/express-boilerplate/README.md

 3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm install`
 5. npm i express morgan cors dotenv helmet
+6. npm i mocha chai supertest nodemon -D
-6. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
+7. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
-7. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+8. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`

 ## Scripts